 However, even at this stage, the individual is not entirely at peace as it is just the beginning of understanding.
 As the understanding deepens and the individual realizes that he is not the doer, surrender happens.

-But what about paying bills, mortgage, student loans, work deadlines, and relationships?
+But what about paying bills, mortgages, student loans, work deadlines, and relationships?
 All of these remain, but the involvement of the ego in the drama disappears.
 A self-realized person continues to work and pay bills, but there’s a greater realization in the background of awareness that all of life is illusory and one is already what they seek.

 When the load of doership is gone, peace is the natural outcome.
 Such people don’t bother much about the outcome of their work.